-With the rainy days of spring upon us, along with school breaks finding kids at home saying “I’m booooored!”
+With the cooler days of fall upon us, along with school breaks finding kids at home saying “I’m booooored!”
 I thought doing a play dough comparison would be fun.
 I don’t really know the specifics of what traditional Play Doh is made of, I believe its a proprietary recipe but the day glow colors make me wonder just what the heck my kid is playing with.
 Not to mention might possibly be eating.
 You know they all taste it once right?

 So I went on a hunt for all the retail versions of natural alternatives that disclose their ingredients and possibly use safer ones.
 And we have a home recipe too for those that want to save a few pennies.
 When possible I had my 3 year old son play with each brand for a week or so to give each one a fair test.
 We rated them on things like pliability, texture, smell, color, price and fun factor… so now on to the showdown:

 We tested Mary’s first and had a good time with it.
 Mary’s Soft Dough most closely resembles the texture and feel of traditional Play Doh.
 The colors are bright and rich, yet not day glow.
 She has a wide variety of colors available in 1 ounce tubs or a larger rainbow tub (my fav), which we had that includes the traditional colors, red, yellow, blue, green and purple.
 Most of the traditional dough is unscented but has a doughy salty smell that isn’t overpowering or weird.
 They also carry scented dough as well ranging from lavender to bubble gum.

 This dough lasts a long time with proper storage and was durable with repeated play time.
 The dough didn’t dry out unless left out too long.
 The plastic tubs keep the dough sealed air tight to help keep them preserved.
 They have play sets that include a wooden rolling pin and small “cookie cutters” that made this a bit more fun.